jrharmon/MockHttpServer/README.md

 By default, it will accept any HTTP verb at the specified url, and can only handle that one type of request.

+If you don't have a specific port you need to listen on, but want to make sure you aren't going to conflict with another program listening on a port (perhaps your build server is testing two instances of your application at once), then you can set the port to 0 when creating MockServer, and it will pick a random un-used port.
+You can then use the Port property to see what was used, and make requests against that port.
+(Internally, TcpListener is used to find the port, which may trigger a firewall warning, and will usually need admin rights to run.)

 ###Multiple Handlers

 The second type of constructor takes in a list of MockHttpListener objects, allowing more control over the configuration,